-- 22.28.
-A key component of a risk-based approach involves the firm identifying areas where its products and services could be exposed to the risks of ML and FT and taking appropriate steps to ensure that any identified risks are managed and mitigated through the establishment of appropriate and effective policies, procedures and controls. - 29.
+- 28. A key component of a risk-based approach involves the firm identifying areas where its products and services could be exposed to the risks of ML and FT and taking appropriate steps to ensure that any identified risks are managed and mitigated through the establishment of appropriate and effective policies, procedures and controls. - 29.
 The business risk assessments are designed to assist the firm in making such an assessment and provide a method by which the firm can identify the extent to which its business and its products and services are exposed to ML and FT.
-Good quality business risk assessments are therefore vital for ensuring that the firm's policies, procedures and controls are proportionate and targeted appropriately.

-23.30.
-The board must ensure that the firm's business risk assessments, together with details of the firm's risk appetite, are statement is communicated to all relevant employees.

-31. In communicating the firm's business risk assessments and risk appetite, the firm It-should also ensure that relevant employees understand the risk appetite and the implications of these on the day-to-day functions of relevant employees and their its effect on the strategic objectives of the firm, in particular those relevant employees with customer-facing or business development roles.
+Good quality business risk assessments are therefore vital for ensuring that the firm's policies, procedures and controls are proportionate and targeted appropriately. - 30.
+The board must ensure that the firm's business risk assessments, together with details of the firm's risk appetite, are communicated to all relevant employees. - 31.
+In communicating the firm's business risk assessments and risk appetite, the firm should ensure that relevant employees understand the implications of these on the day-to-day functions of relevant employees and their effect on the strategic objectives of the firm, in particular those relevant employees with customer-facing or business development roles.